maxi-blocks/maxi-blocks/readme.txt

 * Fix: Fixed the saving of styles after using preview mode in Gutenberg
 * Fix: Corrected the saving of styles when using the autosave feature in Gutenberg
 * Fix: Resolved Maxi database tables creation issue on plugin activation users w/o admin permissions
-* Fix: Image uploading issue when comments we're disabled under settings/discussion
+* Fix: Image uploading issue when comments were disabled under settings/discussion
 * Fix: Gutenberg block styles in the Editing Experience when the setting "Affect Gutenberg native blocks inside Maxi Blocks" is enabled

 _Updates: 7 August 2023_